 Allows Intake of Vitamin D:

 A majority of sunscreens and tanning lotions available in the market today claim their effectiveness.
-While they can help protect your skin, they might also block the vitamin D from the sun being delivered to your skin.
+While they can help protect your skin, they might also block the vitamin D from the a tanning bed or the sun being delivered to your skin.